 We were tasked with improving the administration units' Collective Intelligence and create more efficient operations.
 A development program was designed to strengthen the Collective Intelligence of management teams, managers and leadership.
 The purpose was to create a shared view and better collaboration between different parts of the organization.
-The program ran over six months and each manager received four training.
+The program ran over six months and each manager received four trainings.

 Working with a unit of around 2,500 employees at one of Sweden's largest municipalities